 Subject to Approval of Pre-Shipment Sample.
 Your importer draws a sample of a batch that has not shipped yet and sends it to you.
 You approve or reject on the basis of the pre-shipment sample.

 Subject to Approval of Sample Replacement.
 For instance, you cup the sample and it ‘fails’.
 You can then request a replacement.
 Your importer offers a new coffee that matches the quality and price stated in the contract.

 Terms can also be combined.
 For instance, Subject to Approval of Pre-Shipment sample on a replacement basis.
 This depends on the relationship between a coffee importer and roasters.

 As Trabocca, we use SAS terms as a tool for relationship building and trust.
 We can discuss terms if coffee roasters take a serious approach towards green buying.

+You’ve covered the basics of coffee contracts.
+Still unanswered questions?
+Reach out to one of our Traders or Logistic Supervisors and Coordinators.
 Or, visit the Green Coffee Association website.
 They offer high-value resources that give a comprehensive perspective on the green coffee trade.

 Want to know which coffees we offer on spot?
 Sign up for our newsletter.
 We’ll send you a short concise newsletter each Thursday with all the information you need to pursue the right coffees.